 The Ritz Building stands out among the other buildings in Eureka's Old Town Historic District for its Art Moderne or Streamline Moderne style.
 This style was similar to and contemporaneous with the Art Deco design style.
-These styles were popular especially from 1925 to 1940, although they were also still used over the next couple of decades which followed, as was the case with the Ritz Building's redesign in 1947.
+These styles were popular especially from 1925 to 1940, although they were also still used over the decades that followed, as was the case with the Ritz Building's redesign in 1947.

-Unlike Art Deco, which often integrated stylized floral or fountain motifs on buildings that tended to be sharp, angular, and linear, the Art Moderne or Streamline Modern style preferred a sleek look with curves and rounded edges.
-Both styles were derived from the Exposition Internationale des Arts Decoratifs et Industriels Modernes, which was hosted in Paris, France, in 1925.
+Unlike Art Deco, which often integrated stylized floral or fountain motifs on buildings that tended to be sharp, angular, and linear, the Art Moderne or Streamline Moderne style preferred a sleek look with curves and rounded edges.
+Both styles were derived from the International Exposition (Exposition Internationale des Arts Decoratifs et Industriels Modernes) hosted in Paris, France, in 1925.
 The goal of each style was to break free of past influences and to embrace the future, including the age of aerodynamics and speed.
 To achieve this effect, Streamline Moderne was known for its use of curved glass, rounded corners, ribbon or band windows, a flat roofline, a curved canopy, and smooth wall finishes.
 These elements can each be observed in the Ritz Building.

 Following the major redesign of the property in 1946-7 by the architect Franklin T. Georgeson, the Ritz Building borrows its name from the "Ritz and Star Cigar Shop" owned by A.J.
-Batini and Dolindo Massei, as well as the Ritz Club nightspot that once operated at this property.
-In 1978, a restoration of the building was undertaken by Daniel and Jayne Olliver, and in the years following, the Ritz Building was converted into an apartment complex called the Ritz Apartments.
+Batini and Dolindo Massei, as well as the Ritz nightclub that once operated on this property.
+In 1978, a restoration of the building was undertaken by Daniel and Jayne Olliver, and in the years that followed, the Ritz Building was converted into an apartment complex called the Ritz Apartments.
 Currently, the street-level storefront houses a bar featuring Art Moderne interior decor and styling.
 The property is a Eureka Historic Landmark, and it is located within Eureka Old Town Historic District.
-A historical plaque was placed at the site by the Eureka Heritage Society, in conjunction with Eureka Main Street, in 2010.
+In 2010, a historical plaque was placed at the site by the Eureka Heritage Society, in conjunction with Eureka Main Street.